In Win Development: Corporate history

 In Win Development was founded by Vincent Lai in 1985 in Taoyuan, Taiwan, with an initial investment capital of $200,000.
 Originally only a manufacturer of computer cases, In Win added power supplies production lines to its Taoyuan facility in the late 1980s and dabbled with manufacturing disk storage equipment and joysticks in the early 1990s.

 In Win has four international branch offices between the United States, the United Kingdom, the Netherlands, and China.
 Europe and North America represented In Win's biggest importers of computer cases, purchasing respectively 40 percent and 30 percent of their output in 2004; the rest of their output was purchased evenly between outside territories—chiefly Asia, Africa, and the Middle East.
 Roughly 70 percent of the company's overall products were delivered to original equipment manufacturers and original design manufacturers, including Ingram Micro, Time Computer, Toshiba, NEC, and Intel.

 In Win grew from having 60 employees in its Taoyuan facility in 1990 to 2,000 total employees globally on its payroll by 2004.
 Its engineering department staffed 80 employees in 2003; all engineers by that point had 15 to 20 years of hands-on and computer-aided experience designing cases.
-The software the engineers used to design cases at that point included AutoCAD, TurboCAD, Espirit, and Pro/E. The company planned to hire up to 500 more employees by 2005 and to open up a R&D laboratory in Mainland China in 2004.
+The software the engineers used to design cases at that point included AutoCAD, TurboCAD, Espirit, and Pro/E. The company planned to hire up to 500 more employees by 2005 and to open up a R&D laboratory in mainland China in 2004.
 Having established its American headquarters in the City of Industry, California, by the late 1990s, In Win leased another 50,000 sq ft office in a different part of the city in the fourth quarter of 2002.

 By 2012 the company began primarily targeting the video-gaming demographic, as well as PC case modders, although OEMs and systems integrators both remained critical customers for the company into the 2020s.
 The company reached a peak revenue of NT$4 billion (US$124 million) in 2008.
 Sales dropped 47 percent through 2016 to $2.1 billion however.

+In 2018, InWin unveiled a refreshed corporate logo and completed renovations of its Taoyuan headquarters building, marking a new chapter in its brand and infrastructure development.
+The company expanded its IPC system production lines and initiated construction of the Changxing II assembly factory to strengthen system production capacity.
+The Changxing II facility was completed in July, significantly enhancing manufacturing output.
+InWin also broadened its server integration services with the launch of its L11 solutions.
+Further extending its global footprint, InWin completed a system assembly factory in the United States in 2024 and established a dedicated ESG (Environmental, Social, and Governance) team to align with sustainable development goals.
+Construction of a new facility in Malaysia is underway, reinforcing the company’s ongoing ESG and international expansion initiatives.